Sukurudo/Team-4/README.md

 - 3. Postgres and AWS

 ## Data Cleaning and Exploration Phase
 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.
 Both Original databases will be analized and information prepared for a Machine Learning environment.
-Unecessary data columns will be dropped to ease the transition to a SQL database in preparation of merging both datasets.
+Unecessary data columns will be dropped to ease the transition to a PostresSQL database in preparation of merging both datasets.

 Based on our analysis, we determined the following features were important for our result:
 **Movies_Metadata.csv**: Budget, Imdb_ID, Orginal Title, Popularity, Revenue, Runtime, Title, Vote Average, Vote Count, Production company, Country, Genre, and Release Year